UndeadZed/Equus/README.md

 # Project_Equus

-this project is for training an autonomous car in a simulation using convolutional neural networks
+this project is for generating a model of an autonomous car in a Udacity's car simulation using convolutional neural networks

-# Documentation:
+# Motivation

+I made this project because I was bored and I had nothing better to do